 The Union health ministry had issued a set of revised guidelines for international arrivals amid the spread of mutant variants of coronavirus in many countries.
-These are the fresh guidelines for all international travellers coming/transiting through flights originating from the United Kingdom, Europe and the Middle East that will come into effect from February 22 till further orders:

 - At the time of boarding the flight, only asymptomatic travellers will be allowed to board after the thermal screening.

 - International travellers arriving through seaports/land ports will also have to undergo the same protocol, except that facility for online registration is not available for such passengers currently, as per the civil aviation ministry guidelines.

 - Airlines should identify the international travellers arriving from/transiting through the United Kingdom, Brazil, and South Africa (during the past 14 days) and segregate them in-flight.